GaetanLepage/phd-manuscript/sections/5_rl/1_rl_intro/5_policy_gradient_algorithms.typ

 The #acr("PPO") algorithm has been used extensively in the #acr("RL") field since its invention in 2017 @schulman_proximal_2017.
 #draft[give examples]
-Its main advantages are its _apparent_ simplicity and efficiency.
+Its main advantages are its relative simplicity and efficiency.
-Although it has been successful at solving many complex #acr("RL") problems, #acr("PPO") remains highly sensitive to implementation details.
-Engstrom et al. @engstrom_implementation_2020 explicitly studied the "code-level optimizations" of the #acr("TRPO") and #acr("PPO") algorithms.
-This work formalized the shared impression among the community #draft[insert refs] that #acr("PPO")'s promised performance was subject to subtle implementation details.
-Huang et al. have also contributed to this practical investigation by publishing _The 37 Implementation Details of Proximal Policy Optimization_ @shengyi2022the37implementation.
-#draft[Maybe this should go in the results/discussion section.]
-#draft[@mahmood_benchmarking_2018 talk about the sensitivity of #acr("RL") algorithms to their HP]
+It has been shown to be more stable than other algorithms, especially for continuous action spaces @schulman_proximal_2017.
+#todo

 *#acr("TRPO").*
 Schulman et al. @schulman_trust_2017 introduced the concept of trust region policy optimization.